ome/omero-documentation/server/installation.rst

 OMERO.server Installation for UNIX-Based Platforms
 ==================================================

--  If you are **upgrading** your OMERO.server installation you should follow instructions on the :ref:`rst_upgrade` page.
+-  If you are **upgrading** your OMERO.server installation you should follow instructions on the :ref:`server/upgrade` page.
 -  If you are attempting a **Microsoft Windows** install please see :ref:`server/install-windows`.
 -  Additional walkthroughs give more details on specific platforms: